L-lysine For Cats: Overview, Dosage & Side Effects

 Share Email Pinterest Linkedin Twitter Facebook

 L-lysine, or lysine for short, is an amino acid supplement.
-It is often used in cats for immune support with the intent of curbing or suppressing the effects of the feline herpes virus (FHV).
-In this article, you’ll learn what lysine is, how it helps cats, potential side effects, and some frequently asked questions.
+It may be used in cats for immune support with the intent of curbing or suppressing the effects of the feline herpes virus (FHV).
+In this article, you’ll learn what lysine is, how it may help cats, potential side effects, and some frequently asked questions.

 Quick Overview: L-lysine For Cats